 March 27, 1925 – March 4, 2020

-We’re excited to annouce the 2nd recipient of the Annual Jo Horner Award.
+Congratulations to Jenna Mayne, the 2nd recipient of the Annual Jo Horner Award.

 Jo Horner was a long-time supporter, past Board member and Honourary Life Member of Women’s Crisis Services of Waterloo Region.
 Jo’s leadership helped to lay the groundwork for the organization that we have today.

 The Jo Horner award will be presented annually to a volunteer or staff member of Women’s Crisis Services who exhibits the following traits: